Skip to content

 Mute Time Type

-Supports customizing the start and end times for muting or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.
+Supports customizing the start and end times for muting, or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.

-Recover Event
+Recover Incident

-There are four types of event recovery:
+There are four types of recovered incidents:

 Name